AzonInc/Doorman/docs/en/reference/entities.md

 Sets the code sent when you press the button to turn on the hallway light.

 ### Command: Function Button <Badge type="tip" text="function_button_command_input" /> <Badge type="info" text="Disabled by default" />
-Sets the code that is sent when you press the function button (circle).
-The function button is usually not used.
+Sets the code that is sent when you press the function button (circle).\
+The function button is usually not used.\

-For this reason, it is used to toggle the [Ring To Open](../guide/automation/ring-to-open) automation."
+For this reason, it is used to toggle the [Ring To Open](../guide/automation/ring-to-open) automation.

 ## Numbers